Family reunification: Netherlands

+A so-called Chavez residence permit is based on the Chavez-Vilchez ruling of the European Court of Justice.
+If some conditions are met, non-EU parents can stay with their minor Dutch child in the Netherlands.

 Norway

 The sponsor must have an income of at least NOK 251,856 (US$37,000) pre-tax during 2014 and have earned at least NOK 246,136 in 2013 pre-tax.
 The reference person cannot have received social security benefits during the last 12 months.
 The income requirement must be proven to the Norwegian Directorate of Immigration every year.

 In 1999, the Norwegian Directorate of Immigration (Norwegian: Udlendingsdirektoratet, UDI) started to use blood testing on Somalis who applied for family reunification with parents, with the tests showing that 1 out of 4 lied about the family ties.
 The tests were later changed to DNA tests to verify family ties.
 The leader of a Somali community organization in Norway and the Norwegian Medical Association protested the tests and wished they would be discontinued.
 In 2010, UDI started DNA-tests on Somali childless couples who applied for family reunification where one spouse already resided in Norway.
 The results showed that 40% of such pairs were siblings.
 As the tests became widely known, the ratio dropped to 25% and the tests were widened to migrants from other regions.

 According to a 2017 study by Statistics Norway immigrants arriving via family reunification are overrepresented as perpetrators of crime, with 66,9 per 1000 versus 44,9 per 1000 for the non-immigrant population.
 Refugees and immigrants from Africa also show significant over-representation whereas immigrants who arrive to study are strongly underrepresented at 19.7 per 1000.